get-convex/dryad/README.md

 ![settings table](dryad_settings.png)

-The, schema of this table can be found in `convex/schema.ts` in this repository.
+The schema of this table can be found in `convex/schema.ts` in this repository.
 Here's what it looks like:

 ```tsx
   // Various project settings you can tweak in the dashboard as we go.